Accountable-SA/accountable-node-html-pdf/README.md

 ## Changelog

-Have a look at the releases page: https://github.com/marcbachmann/node-html-pdf/releases
+Have a look at the releases page for versions prior to 3.0.2: https://github.com/marcbachmann/node-html-pdf/releases

+For the changelog of this fork see: https://github.com/Accountable-SA/accountable-node-html-pdf/releases

 ## Installation